Pressing for Progress on Gender Equality

 Gender balance is a strategic imperative at Sodexo.
 We welcome the new reforms to the Workplace Gender Equality Act 2012 and gender pay gap visibility to accelerate parity across the private sector.
 We will continue to measure our progress by conducting a biennial gender pay gap audit as well as participating in Sodexo Group’s global biennial gender pay gap audit.

-Our key management roles are filled by women at a rate of 53%, well above the industry average of 33%.
-This reflects our belief that gender doesn't affect position or the promise of progress.
+Our key management roles are filled by women at a rate of 44%.
+This reflects our belief that gender doesn't affect the position or the promise of progress.
 While we recognise this achievement, we also acknowledge that the presence of fewer women in senior roles and more women in part-time positions contribute to the pay gap, which we are committed to addressing.

 Various factors contribute to this gap and our workforce composition—we know it's not a simple issue, and that meaningful change takes time.
 We have strategies in place to target these key areas including Spirit of Inclusion training, gender-responsive family policies, mentorship, development programs, and our SoTogether gender network.

 A workplace where everyone feels a sense of belonging and has the opportunity to thrive is essential to our collective success.
-We are deeply committed to making Sodexo an attractive and inclusive workplace for women, as evidenced by our recognition as a Family Inclusive Accredited workplace, and as a Top 10 Best Workplace to Give Back.
+We are deeply committed to making Sodexo an attractive and inclusive workplace for women, as evidenced by our recognition as a Family Inclusive Accredited workplace, and our ranking as 11th in the Best Workplaces to Give Back in 2024.

 keith-weston-profile